Iqoqo/platform-demos/DASK/README.md

 Over ~80% of the use cases
 #“Distributed” (define a cluster object and pass it to Dask)
-Less than ~20% of the use cases e.g. dask-yarn handles with clusters but we don’t need this extra layer.
+Less than ~20% of the use cases e.g. Dask-YARN handles with clusters but we don’t need this extra layer.

 ## Attempt with “processes”